jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Modify-Instance-Spec.md

 # Resize

-The RDS instance is able to dynamically adjust instance CPU, memory and disk size.
+The RDS instance can dynamically adjust instance CPU, memory and disk size.
 During the configuration adjustment, RDS instance can be normally used.
-After completion of adjustment, there is only a flash.
-Then, please re-connect the application.
+After completion of adjustment, there is only a short flash.
+Therefore, a database reconnection mechanism shall be provided in the application development process.

 - MySQL、Percona、MariaDB
-  - Expansion is supported only, while shrink is not supported.
+  - Expansion and shrinkage are supported at the same time
-  - Expansion of primary instance is supported only, while expansion of read-only instance is not supported
+  - Only primary and backup instances are supported and real-only instances are not supported for now

 - SQL Server
   - Expansion and shrinkage are supported at the same time